digitaltrails/vdu_controls/README.md

 to light/dark theme changes.
 (For desktops that don't integrate with Qt/KDE theming, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.)

-The main-toolbar may be dragged to either the top or bottom of the main-window.
+To further assist with adapting to different desktops, the Settings-Dialog contains options for locating the main-toolbar at the top or bottom of the main-window.
+A futher option is provided for separating the status-line from the toolbar.
-The toolbar's location persists across restarts.

 From any application window, use **F1** to access **help**, and **F10** to access the *main-menu*.
 The *main-menu* is also available via the right-mouse button in the main-window, the hamburger-menu item on the bottom right of the main window, and the right-mouse button on the system-tray icon.
 The  *main-menu* provides **ALT-_key_ shortcuts** for all menu items (subject to sufficient letters being available to support all user defined Presets).

 > [!TIP]
 > The online [vdu_controls manual](https://digitaltrails.github.io/vdu_controls/manual/)